 Humanity is such a seething mass of contradictions.
 Two stories on CBS this morning, 40 minutes apart, so far apart that apparently we all missed the sardonic irony.

 In the second story, CBS’s travel correspondent detailed the re-roll-out of Boeing’s Air Max 737.
-This is the plane that if I recall correctly had three crashes in three countries due to some faulty stall mechanism.
-Roughly 1,500 people were killed in these crashes, and people started asking before they got on planes if theirs was going to be an Air Max.
+This is the plane that if I recall correctly had two crashes in two countries due to some faulty stall mechanism.
+In all, 346 people were killed in these crashes, and people started asking before they got on planes if theirs was going to be an Air Max.

 Despite insisting that there was really nothing wrong and that pilot error was responsible, Boeing — which turned out to have been in cahoots with the Federal Aviation Administration and pretty much got a free pass on any serious pre-launch inspections — had to pull their new fleet out of service and go back to the drawing board.